LYxiaotai/MDIC3/README.md

          label_cell: a Python dictionary, where each cell type name corresponds to a key of the dictionary, and the name of each cell is stored as a list of numbers in the values of the dictionary.
          cellname: A Python list, storing the single cell names
          gene_exp: a Python dictionary, where each gene name corresponds to a key of the dictionary, and the expression of each gene is stored as a list of numbers in the values of the dictionary.

+* User can save the inferred results using the function "lucky.MDIC3_LRsave(sorted_LRcorr)" (optional)

+       Parameters：
+         sorted_LRcorr：the result of L-R pairs extracted from cell-cell communication

 #### There is a simple example below: